bblfsh/bblfshd/README.md

 $ make test
 ```

+### Environment variables

+- `BBLFSHD_MAX_DRIVER_INSTANCES` - maximal number of driver instances for each language.
+  Default to a number of CPUs.

+- `BBLFSHD_MIN_DRIVER_INSTANCES` - minimal number of driver instances that will be run
+  for each language.
+Default to 1.

 ### Enable tracing

 Bblfshd supports [OpenTracing](https://opentracing.io/) that can be used to profile request on a high level or trace